gradientinstitute/ai-impact-control-panel/server/README.md

 ## Starting up

-1. go into the mlserver folder and run `flask run -p 8666`
+1. go into the mlserver folder and run `./run.sh`
 2. go into the deva-ts folder and run `yarn start`

 The frontend should load in your browser.